Joyce in Michigan

 The Joyce Foundation is a private, nonpartisan foundation based in Chicago that invests in evidence-based public policies and strategies to advance racial equity and economic mobility for the next generation in the Great Lakes region.
 We support policy research, development, and advocacy in six areas: Culture, Democracy, Education & Economic Mobility, Environment, Gun Violence Prevention & Justice Reform, and Journalism.

 The Joyce Foundation is a member of the Council of Michigan Foundations.
-From 2018 through 2020, it invested nearly $9 million in Michigan, across 125 grants.
-Here are a few highlights from our recent initiatives:
+In 2022 the Joyce Foundation board approved nearly 60 grants totaling more than $5 million to support policy work in Michigan.
+A few highlights from our recent and planned initiatives:

-To advance energy solutions, support the health of the Great Lakes, assure safe, equitable and affordable access to drinking water and compliance with the Safe Drinking Water Act, and to support the Flint Community Water Lab.
+To advance clean energy solutions, support the health of the Great Lakes, and ensure access to safe, equitable and affordable drinking water.

 Gun Violence Prevention and Justice Reform:

-To help reduce gun violence and strengthen evidence-based community violence interventions in Detroit and elsewhere.
-To help stem the flow of individuals into the criminal justice system, support public investment in alternatives, and ensure assistance for those returning home after incarceration.
+To reduce gun violence through policy and practice reform and by building the research base; strengthening evidence-based community violence intervention strategies; and to stem the flow of individuals into the criminal justice system by supporting public investment in alternatives and reimagining public safety.